jrwats/bughouse.app/README.md

 ## Architecture

 ### Chess Server Backend
 Since I'd like to both be able to rely on an existing service, and play people that aren't necessarily "us" with some mild network effect, we'll build on top of freechess.org (FICS) to start.
-We'll open a telnet connection on the backend to start with.
-If you want to use an "MVC" model to think about this, here, conceptually, the FICS telnet server is the model.
+We'll open a telnet connection on the backend.
+If you want to use an "MVC" model to think about this, conceptually, the FICS telnet server is our "model".

 We'll have to do some significant telnet parsing to parse & deduce board game state, but that's the nature of the legacy Internet Chess Server beast.
 It shouldn't be too difficult though.
 There's a number of GUI apps built on-top of it, doing the same thing, so no big deal.